Input Validation

 Alpha-Sample:

-Alias: as
+Alias: ss

 Regex: '[A-Za-z ]+'

-Err-Message: '&cInput must only consist letters of the alphabet!'
+Err-Message: '&cInput must only consist of letters!'

 Online-Validator: